mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/actions.md

 store.dispatch(loadAndSelectChannel(channelId));
 ```

 Typically, you won't have direct access to the store to get its `dispatch` method.
-Instead, you'll receive it from either [React Redux](https://react-redux.js.org/) or [Redux Thunk](https://github.com/reduxjs/redux-thunk) depending on what part of the code you're working on.
+Instead, you'll receive it from either {{< newtabref href="https://react-redux.js.org/" title="React Redux" >}} or {{< newtabref href="https://github.com/reduxjs/redux-thunk" title="Redux Thunk" >}} depending on what part of the code you're working on.

 ### Dispatch actions from a component

-[React Redux](https://react-redux.js.org/) provides two ways of accessing dispatch, and you'll see both used throughout Mattermost.
+{{< newtabref href="https://react-redux.js.org/" title="React Redux" >}} provides two ways of accessing dispatch, and you'll see both used throughout Mattermost.

 The first is by its `connect` higher order component.
 Its second parameter `mapDispatchToProps` is used to wrap action creators so that they will automatically be dispatched when called.